 The fit between the GIS-based shielding factors and those from field data for boulders in the southern Black Forest turned out to be highest when vegetation-corrected elevation data was selected as input-data for the toolbox.
-Therefore, it follows that type of the elevation model, i.e. corrected for vegetation or not, determines the quality of shielding factors for sites in vegetated areas.
+This finding is not surprising, as both SRTM and TanDEM-X elevation data were not corrected for vegetation.
+This leads to the conclusion that the type of the elevation model, i.e. corrected for vegetation or not, determines the quality of shielding factors for sites in forested areas.